didymus707/Math-Magician/README.md

 - `npm start` - Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+- `npm test` - This runs all the test suites associated with this project

 *******